JohnBaracuda/com.baracuda.runtime-monitoring/README.md

 + Open the settings by navigating to (menu: Tools > RuntimeMonitoring > Settings).
 + Ensure that both ```Enable Monitoring``` and ```Open Display On Load``` are set to ```true```.
 + If ```Enable Monitoring``` in the UI Controller foldout is set to ```false```, Make sure to call ```MonitoringUI.CreateMonitoringUI()``` from anywhere in you code.
++ Open the setup window (menu: Tools > RuntimeMonitoring > Setup) to import optional UIController packages (recommended).
 + Use the ```Monitoring UI Controller``` field in the UI Controller foldout to set the active UI Controller.
 The inspector of the set UI Controller object will be inlined and can be edited from the settings window.
+As of version 1.0.7 available UIController in your project will be listed and can be selected by pressing their corresponding select button.

 &nbsp;